Goa : A Lesson in Life. Chapter 3 : The Road to Baga

 As I pondered the shameless laziness of the British benefits culture, I saw another side to the lad, why the fascination with the west?
 What were we doing that was so right?
 Is it really all about money at the end of the day?
 What about traditional Indian history and values ?
 Those are questions I returned to throughout my trip, but nevertheless, for better or worse, Goa was changing, and all I could do for now was admire the lad just like everyone else in the cafe that day.

-2 responses to “Goa : A Lesson in Life.
+2 thoughts on “Goa : A Lesson in Life.
 Chapter 3 : The Road to Baga”

 1. The road to Baga takes you on an exciting journey that is filled with beautiful images and engaging stories.
 The author creates a story that takes you on a road trip and makes you feel like you are on the road yourself.
 The beautiful scenery along the way makes you feel as if you are right there in Baga.
 The blog creates an amazing picture of the place that makes you want to go there.
 You want to see all the magical roads and all the hidden places mentioned in the blog.